MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 You have now verified that communication is possible between all pods in the application.

-## Apply policy to the Windows client pod
+## Apply the policy to the Windows client pod

 In a real world deployment, you would want to make sure only pods that are supposed to communicate with each other are allowed to do so.